tunahanyazarinsider/MAHIKS/README.md

 - Turkish healthcare data from SGK
 - spaCy for Turkish NLP
+- Ollama for local LLM inference
-- OpenAI for GPT models
+- SentenceTransformers for multilingual embeddings
 - Neo4j, ChromaDB, and MySQL communities

 ## 📧 Contact